biocore/songbird/README.md

 **Q**.
 What is a formula?
 What should be passed into here?

-A. A formula specifies the statistical model to be built based on the columns in the metadata file.
+**A**.
+A formula specifies the statistical model to be built based on the columns in the metadata file.
 For example, if a user wanted to build a statistical model testing for differences between disease states while controlling for gender, the formula would look something as follows